danielk333/phd-course-software-development/content/tutorials/public_keys.md

 To share your public key when someone asks for it, you can either:

 1. Send the `https://github.com/username.keys` link
-1. Copy the local one `cat ~/.ssh/id_KEY_TYPE.pub` and copy the text from the terminal
+1. Print the one with `cat ~/.ssh/id_KEY_TYPE.pub` and copy the text from the terminal
     - Or be fancy and use `cat ~/.ssh/id_KEY_TYPE.pub | xclip -selection clipboard` for X11
     - or `cat ~/.ssh/id_KEY_TYPE.pub | wl-copy` for Wayland, to get it directly into the clipboard